First Timers' Guide to Trekking in Nepal

 Image

 Few trips are more iconic than the Everest Base Camp trek.
-For a few months a year, at the foot of the infamous Khumbu Glacier, this empty frozen lake becomes a village of explorers seeking to conquer the worlds highest peak.
-Whether you do the trek during the Everest climbing season or not, the Everest Base Camp trek is a perfect first timers trek in the Himalayas with easier walking days and teahouse accommodation.
-But don’t under estimate the altitude, this isn’t a walk in the park, however it is a well balanced trip of challenging and cultural.
+For a few months a year, at the foot of the infamous Khumbu Glacier, this empty frozen lake becomes a village of explorers seeking to conquer the world's highest peak.
+Whether you do the trek during the Everest climbing season or not, the Everest Base Camp trek is a perfect first trek in the Himalayas with easier walking days and teahouse accommodation.
+Don’t under estimate the altitude, this isn’t a walk in the park however it is a well balanced trip of challenging days and cultural experiences.

 Annapurna Region